 Frost dates are the average first and last time an area experiences a frost during a winter season – not a calendar year.
 So, the first frost date is in the late summer or fall of one year and the last frost date is in the spring of the next year.
 You can find your average frost dates using this calculator.

 The last frost date helps you know when you can start planting outside and gives you a guide for starting seeds inside.
 The first frost date is important for when you are planting your fall garden.
-If your first frost date is mid September, you don’t want to plant tomatoes in August.
+If your first frost date is mid-September, you don’t want to plant tomatoes in August.
 But if your first frost date isn’t until early December, you can plant tomatoes in August.
 The time between frost dates is usually how long your growing season is.
-If you have 90 days between frost dates, you’ll want make sure that whatever you plant can mature in 90 days, or use season extenders such as cold frames and hoop houses.
+If you have 90 days between frost dates, you’ll want to make sure that whatever you plant can mature in 90 days, or use season extenders such as cold frames and hoop houses.

 If you have 8-9 months between frost dates doesn’t necessarily mean that you will be able to plant and harvest the entire time.
 Anytime the temperatures get above 95°F for days on end the plants will struggle to survive and will stop producing.